-Choosing an error measure for both model selection and evaluation is not straightforward when working with intermittent demand, as shown, for example, by [51], and one should understand the trade-offs between measures.
-[33] provide a study of measures with reallife data taken from the popular M3-competition and find that most standard measures degenerate under many scenarios.
+Choosing an error measure for both model selection and evaluation is not straightforward when working with intermittent demand, as shown, for example, by Syntetos and Boylan (2005), and one should understand the trade-offs between measures.
+Hyndman and Koehler (2006) provide a study of measures with real-life data taken from the popular M3-competition and find that most standard measures degenerate under many scenarios.
 They also provide a classification scheme for which we summarize the main points as they apply to the UDP case:

-1. Scale-dependent Errors: The error is reported in the same unit as the raw data.
+- 1. Scale-dependent Errors: The error is reported in the same unit as the raw data.
 Two popular examples are the root mean square error (RMSE) and mean absolute error (MAE).
-They may be used for model selection and evaluation within a pixel, and are intuitively interpretable; however, they may not be used to compare errors of, for example, a low-demand pixel (e.g., at the UDP's service boundary) with that of a high-demand pixel (e.g., downtown).

-- 2. Percentage Errors: The error is derived from the percentage errors of individual forecasts per time step, and is also intuitively interpretable.
+They may be used for model selection and evaluation within a pixel, and are intuitively interpretable; however, they may not be used to compare errors of, for example, a low-demand pixel (e.g., at the UDP's service boundary) with that of a high-demand pixel (e.g., downtown). - 2.
+Percentage Errors: The error is derived from the percentage errors of individual forecasts per time step, and is also intuitively interpretable.
 A popular example is the mean absolute percentage error (MAPE) that is the primary measure in most forecasting competitions.
 Whereas such errors could be applied both within and across pixels, they cannot be calculated reliably for intermittent demand.
 If only one time step exhibits no demand, the result is a divide-by-zero error.
 This often occurs even in high-demand pixels due to the slicing. - 3.
 Relative Errors: A workaround is to calculate a scale-dependent error for the test day and divide it by the same measure calculated with forecasts of a simple benchmark method (e.g., naïve method).
-An example could be RelMAE = MAE/MAEbm.
-Nevertheless, even simple methods create (near-)perfect forecasts, and then MAEbm becomes (close to) 0.
-These numerical instabilities occurred so often in our studies that we argue against using such measures. - 4.
-Scaled Errors: [33] contribute this category and introduce the mean absolute scaled error (MASE).
+An example could be RelMAE = MAE/MAE{bm}.
+Nevertheless, even simple methods create (near-)perfect forecasts, and then MAE{bm} becomes

+(close to) 0.
+These numerical instabilities occurred so often in our studies that we argue against using such measures.

+4. Scaled Errors: Hyndman and Koehler (2006) contribute this category and introduce the mean absolute scaled error (MASE).
 It is defined as the MAE from the actual forecasting method on the test day (i.e., "out-of-sample") divided by the MAE from the (seasonal) naïve method on the entire training set (i.e., "in-sample").
 A MASE of 1 indicates that a forecasting method has the same accuracy on the test day as the (seasonal) naïve method applied on a longer horizon, and lower values imply higher accuracy.
 Within a pixel, its results are identical to the ones obtained with MAE.
-Also, we acknowledge recent publications, for example, [46] or [36], showing other ways of tackling the difficulties mentioned.
+Also, we acknowledge recent publications, for example, Prestwich et al. (2014) or Kim and Kim (2016), showing other ways of tackling the difficulties mentioned.
 However, only the MASE provided numerically stable results for all forecasts in our study.